 Acne Myth #3

 Washing your face is a necessary step in your healthy skincare routine, but be careful to not overdo it.
-Cleansing too much can irritate skin and lead to increased oil production, making acne worse.
+Cleansing too much can irritate skin and lead to increased oil production, which can actually make acne worse.

-We recommend washing your face no more than twice a day with a foaming cleanser for acne-prone skin formulated with Salicylic Acid that helps clear acne blemishes, blackheads, and whiteheads and helps prevent new ones from forming.
+We recommend washing your face no more than twice a day with a cleanser with Salicylic Acid formulated to help clear acne blemishes, blackheads, and whiteheads and helps prevent new ones from forming.

 Acne Myth #4

 All skin types, even skin prone to acne, needs moisturizer.
 Hydrating acne-prone skin is an essential part of your skincare routine.
 When skin is dry, the body naturally produces more oil to compensate for this, which could mix with dirt and debris on skin’s surface leading to clogged pores and more breakouts.
 Using an effective moisturizer for acne-prone skin helps balance and hydrate parched skin.
 Try a non-comedogenic acne lotion specifically made to help fight acne blemishes and helps prevent new blemishes from forming.

 It’s a common misconception that face oils will only exacerbate acne, but face oils are very different from the oil that skin naturally produces.
 Facial oils are designed to deliver antioxidants and hydration on skin’s surface to help replenish, moisturize and improve skin’s natural barrier function.
 Boost your skincare routine by applying 2-3 drops of a non-comedogenic facial oil onto cleansed skin.